 Seth’s journey is powered by the enthusiasm and generosity of people who care about small-town history and tourism.
 Here’s how you can be part of it:

-- Follow, Share, and Comment on Social Media: Like and follow Wandermore in Minnesota on Facebook to stay updated on Seth’s travels and discoveries.
+- Follow, Share, and Comment on Social Media: Like and follow Wandermore in Minnesota on Facebook to stay updated on Seth’s future travels and discoveries.
 Seth explains how the best way to help is by engaging with his content, “Sharing, liking, and commenting on my Facebook posts and spreading the word about my project is huge.
 The more folks that know about it, the more history I’ll be able to compile, and the more suggestions I’ll get for neat points of interest to check out or people to meet.”

-- Donate to Keep Wandermore Going: Seth foots his own travel expenses out of his love for travel, writing, photography, and history so he has a way for people to make donations to offset some costs, “If folks enjoy my work, I encourage them to consider making a contribution to the Wandermore Travel Fund at wandermorepublishing.com/donate.
+- Donate to Keep Wandermore Going: Seth foots his own travel expenses out of his love for travel, writing, photography, and history so he has a way for people to make donations to offset some costs, “If folks enjoy my work, I encourage them to consider making a contribution to the Wandermore Travel Fund at wandermorepublishing.com.
 For every $5 contributed, I allow the donor to include one name of their choosing—whether it be their own, a friend’s or family’s name, ‘in memory of,’ a business name, or even a pet—included in the acknowledgments section of every copy of the ‘Wandermore in Minnesota’ book for life.
 The funds I receive are exclusively used to cover the costs of gas, hotels, entry fees, etc., which means it all goes right back into the towns and businesses that I visit!”

 - Buy the Book: Seth’s upcoming book, “Wandermore in Minnesota,” will be a comprehensive guide on Minnesota’s 856 incorporated communities.
 It will serve as a “history book, travel guide, and living photo album” all in one.
-People can sign up at wandermorepublishing.com/minnesota to get an email reminder once it’s published in November 2025.
+People can sign up at wandermorepublishing.com/minnesota to get an email reminder once it’s published in late 2025.

 Exploring Minnesota’s Small Towns